CH1NMAY117/Bulk_RNA-Seq_Analysis_Pipeline/Readme.md

 sudo apt install -y python3-pandas
 ```

-_Run this command if pandas library is not available and return to the root directory._
+_Run this command if 'pandas' library is not available and return to the root directory._

 ```
 #29